 Where PFM Needs to Make a Difference

-Seven priority areas where public financial management determines whether nutrition spending actually translates into better-fed children.
+Priority areas where public financial management determines whether nutrition spending actually translates into better-fed children.
 Scroll across to explore each.

 A Three-Layered Support Model from PFPR